luispuerto/luispuerto-net/_posts/2017-11-04-installing-pgp-signing-for-git-on-macos.md

   <a href="http://luisspuerto.net/wp-content/uploads/2017/11/commits.png"><img class=" wp-image-701" src="http://luisspuerto.net/wp-content/uploads/2017/11/commits.png" alt="" width="254" height="298" srcset="http://luisspuerto.net/wp-content/uploads/2017/11/commits.png 594w, http://luisspuerto.net/wp-content/uploads/2017/11/commits-256x300.png 256w, http://luisspuerto.net/wp-content/uploads/2017/11/commits-214x250.png 214w" sizes="(max-width: 254px) 100vw, 254px" /></a>

   <p class="wp-caption-text">
-    Only some commits were &#8220;verified&#8221;
+    Only some commits were "verified"
   </p>
 </div>

-I&#8217;ve been committing on [Git](https://git-scm.com) a lot lately and I&#8217;ve been uploading those commits to [GitHub](https://github.com).
-At the same time, I&#8217;ve been doing some changes in the repository directly on GitHub and I noticed that the commits that I&#8217;ve done in GitHub itself were verified, but the ones that I was uploading from my computer were not.
-So, I decided to investigated how to &#8220;verify&#8221; the commits I upload from my computer.
+I've been committing on [Git](https://git-scm.com) a lot lately and I've been uploading those commits to [GitHub](https://github.com).
+At the same time, I've been doing some changes in the repository directly on GitHub and I noticed that the commits that I've done in GitHub itself were verified, but the ones that I was uploading from my computer were not.
+So, I decided to investigated how to "verify" the commits I upload from my computer.
 Turns out, that GitHub –and I suppose the rest of the online repositories– and Git are able to sign with a PGP key the commits you make to verify your identity against other people.
-It&#8217;s a way to be sure you, and only you, are the one that are committing, thus responsible for the things are doing.
+It's a way to be sure you, and only you, are the one that are committing, thus responsible for the things are doing.

 If you what to set up the PGP signing is pretty easy in principle, but could have some caveats.
 To be honest, I struggled with it on the beginning and every time I committed after I set if up in the beginning I got the following message: